Experts warn of the 9 common mistakes to avoid when buying outdoor furniture

 7. Misjudging maintenance

-Misjudging maintenance is a common error we all make because we forget about the long term – a trait also responsible for common mistakes when buying second hand furniture
+Misjudging maintenance is a common error we all make because we forget about the long term – a trait also responsible for common mistakes when buying second-hand furniture.

 "When choosing outdoor furniture, it's important to consider how much maintenance it will require and whether you're willing to put in the effort to keep it looking good over time," warns Emma.
-"Some materials, such as teak and aluminum, require little maintenance, while others, such as wrought iron and wicker, require more upkeep."
+"Some materials, such as teak and aluminium, require little maintenance, while others, such as wrought iron and wicker, require more upkeep."

 8. Not properly accessing your plot

-"While a large 8-person dining table is lovely - if you’re likely to only have a couple of large dinners each year - it may not be the best use of the space.
-Instead, get a smaller table that can extend so you have more space for other furniture."
+"While a large 8-person dining table is lovely – if you’re only likely to host a couple of large dinners each year – it may not be the best use of the space.
+Instead, get a smaller table that can extend so you have more space for other furniture," advises Isabel Runsewe, CEO and designer at interior design studio Isy's Interiors.

 "If you’re buying outdoor furniture for a balcony, it’s important to take into account the height of the railing," advises Wendy.
 "Some balconies are not see-through and if the furniture is too short, you won’t be able to enjoy the view.
 A bar set is the perfect balcony furniture setup where you can sit at a higher level and enjoy the view."